Newspaper Page Text

 sound like a cracked phonograh

-record of Jnnkinsf Orphanage banA
+record of Jenkins' Orphanage band

-rehearsing Sousa's “El Capitan’
+rehearsing Sousa’s “El Capitan”

 march backwards.
 Most colored

-nersistent ballvhon of a mob of
+ne-sistent ballvhno of a mob of

-white vulgarians. like Walter
+white vulgarians. like Waite’ -

 Winchell and their hanky-head